 I highly recommend it if you’re looking for a highly flexible and modern white noise generator.
 It’s also one of the best-selling units today and has amazing reviews over at Amazon.

-2. Marpac Dohm Classic – Simple to use and classic technology
+2. Marpac Dohm Classic – Simple to use.
+Classic technology for natural, soothing white noise.

 I’m a prior owner of one of the the most popular and well-reviewed white noise machines – the Marpac Dohm Classic.